-The film from the renowned “Star Wars” series will be directed by Emmy and Oscar winner Sharmeen Obaid-Chinoy, a Pakistani filmmaker.
+The film from the renowned “Star Wars” series will be direct by Emmy and Oscar winner Sherman Obaid-Chinoy, a Pakistani filmmaker.

 The American film and television studio Lucasfilm revealed three new “Star Wars” movies on Friday.

 James Mangold and Dave Filoni will helm two of these movies, respectively.
-Lucasfilm president Kathleen Kennedy made the unexpected announcement during the “Star Wars” event in London, where fans expecting a single film were pleasantly surprised by the announcement of three films, with the third film, in which Daisy Ridley will play the lead role, being directed by Sherman Obaid-Chinoy.
+Lucasfilm president Kathleen Kennedy made the unexpected announcement during the “Star Wars” event in London.
+Where fans expecting a single film were pleasantly surprised by the announcement of three films.
+With the third film, in which Daisy Ridley will play the lead role, being direct by Sherman Obaid-Chinoy.

 The plot of the 2019 movie “Rise of Skywalker” served as the inspiration for Sherman Obaid Chinoy’s film.
 Steven Knight, the author of well-known television programmes including “Peaky Blinders” and “Spenser,” will compose the screenplay for this movie.

-The project’s name has not yet been decided.
+The project’s name has not yet been decide.
 Marks a number of achievements for the franchise.
 The first woman and foreigner to direct a Star Wars movie is Sherman.

 She most recently oversaw the direction of two episodes of the Disney television series Miss Marvel.